 Updated: Updated: Architecture

-Architect love to dissect buzzwords and technical terms that are tossed around, often with little understanding.
-When discussing large system design, one term that is almost guaranteed to be tossed around is “coupling”.
+Architect love to dissect buzzwords and try to keep people from tossing around technical terms with little understanding.
+One such term is “coupling” – it’s almost guaranteed to be mentioned when discussing large system design.
 It’s widely agreed that excessive coupling hampers software evolution and can make systems brittle.
-But how much coupling is “right”, how to measure coupling in the first place, or how to effectively reduce coupling gets a lot less airtime.
+But how much coupling is “right”?
+How do you measure coupling in the first place?
+And how do you reduce it?
+Those nuances tend to get less airtime.

-That site has been discussing distributed system design for over 20 years and is still rendered by a combination of Apache Ant and XSLT.
-Some topics and technologies do pass the test of time.
+BTW, the Enterprise Integration Patterns site has been discussing distributed system design for over 20 years now.
+It is still a static site (ahead of the trend!) rendered by a combination of Apache Ant and XSLT (perhaps no longer ahead of the trend).
+Some topics and technologies do pass the test of time!

 Make More Impact as an Architect